Trump aide says ‘we’re not going to control the pandemic’

 “If Pence did not self-quarantine it would violate every core public health principle his own task force recommends,” said Lawrence Gostin, a public health expert at Georgetown University school of law.
 “It’s one standard for the vice president and another for all the rest of us.”

+The U.S. set a daily record Friday for new confirmed coronavirus infections and nearly matched it Saturday with 83,178, data published by Johns Hopkins University shows.
+Close to 8.6 million Americans have contracted the coronavirus since the pandemic began, and about 225,000 have died; both totals are the world’s highest.
+About half the states have seen their highest daily infection numbers so far at some point in October.

+Trump, campaigning in Londonderry, New Hampshire, said the rising rate of infections was nothing to be concerned about. ”You know why we have cases so much?”′ Trump asked a shoulder-to-shoulder crowd.
+“Because all we do is test.”

 Entering the final full week before the Nov.
 3 election, it’s clear the Trump team remains committed to full-throttle campaigning.
-Trump himself has resumed a hectic schedule since recovering from his own recent coronavirus case.
-Pence has trips set to Minnesota on Monday and North Carolina again on Tuesday.
+Trump himself has resumed a hectic schedule since recovering from his own recent coronavirus case, and planned to campaign Monday in Pennsylvania.
+Pence will campaign in Minnesota that day and return to North Carolina on Tuesday.

 Despite the rising virus numbers, the White House says the U.S. economy needs to fully reopen and it has tried to counter Biden’s criticism that Trump is not doing enough to contain the worst U.S. public health crisis in more than a century.